 If each of your team members do very different tasks or if you have the capacity to take a one-on-one approach, you may want to use Supporting employee success or the Task improvement process | PDF to develop individual plans.

-Sometimes a leader’s expectations are not clearly understood by employees.
+Sometimes a leader’s expectations aren't clearly understood by employees.
 To help you develop an approach with your team to address this issue, engage them in the Clear leadership and expectations workshop.
 This can improve your understanding of what they need to meet or exceed your expectations.

 Explore further